ArnaudBuchholz/gpf-js/CODESTYLE.md

 ### Documentation

+*Until jsdoc tags are updated everywhere, the [valid-jsdoc](http://eslint.org/docs/rules/valid-jsdoc) rule will be enabled case by case*

 There are two levels of documentation:

 - Functions, classes, constants that are exposed by the library (there should not be any variable).